JRodriguez012/IT1025/Lab3/readme.md

 ## Career Exploration
 ### Handshake
+I found it easy to activate my Handshake account and setup my profile.
+I am very interested in obtaining a software engineering internship sometime in the future, so I will definitely be using Handshake to look for an opportunity to do so.
+In the short time that I spent on Handshake, I have already learned about some of the opportunities in the Cleveland area that I likely would not have known about otherwise.
 ### Bureau of Labor Statistics
+The Bureau of Labor Statistics reports that the median pay for software developers in 2020 was $110,140 per year.
+Software developers typically need a bachelor's degree in computer and information technology or a related field.
+The employment of software developers is projected to grow 22 percent from 2020 to 2030, much faster than the average for all occupations.
+On average there are projected to be 189,200 openings for software developers each year.
 ### Certifications
+Certified Information Systems Security Professional (CISSP) is a cybersecurity certification that verifies an individual can effectively design, implement, and manage a best-in-class cybersecurity program.
+CISSP is ideal for someone that wants to prove their knowledge in a variety of security practices and principles.
+Topics include security and risk management, asset security, security architecture and engineering, communication and network security, identity and access management, security assessment and testing, security operations, and software development security.
+To qualify for CISSP you must pass the exam and have at least five years of paid work experience.
 ### Certificates and Degrees
+Tri-C offers a Post-Degree Certificate in Programming and Development.
+This certificate is designed to enhance skills in the object-oriented environment of programming, database, and web technologies.
+This program prepares students to apply knowledge of programming at the enterprise level using industry standards and tools.
 ### Co-ops / Internships
+To become co-op ready, students must first participate in the co-op orientation process through the Career Center.
+They must upload a resume for approval by a Career Coach at Handshake.
+They then work with an Employer Relations Specialist to apply and interview with co-op placements.
+Finally, they must complete and sign a "Cooperative Education Agreement" form and register for college credit.
+Co-ops and internships provide students with real-world experience to prepare for jobs related to their field.
+These forms of experiential learning boost student's marketability and allow them to use what they learned in the classroom.
 ### Industry Associations / Student Organizations

 ## Conclusion